-Photosynthesis is the process used by plants and other photosynthetic organisms to make their own glucose.
-The glucose can then go on to be used in respiration, stored as starch, or used in other reactions.
-Photosynthesis requires light energy, but it is actually only the first stage which is light-dependent.
+Photosynthesis is the process used by plants and other photosynthetic organisms to produce glucose.
+The glucose can then go on to be used in respiration, stored as starch, or used for other purposes.
+Photosynthesis requires light energy, but it is actually only the first stage which is directly light-dependent.
 We will focus on the light-dependent reaction today, after a brief introduction.

 Photosynthesis equation and photosystems